2kQuang/Shop_Fashion/README.md

 # Build files

 Build files and make them ready for your production environment.
-You will get the files in the `dist` folder Minify images and Lint check will run also.
+You will get the files in the `docs` folder Minify images and Lint check will run also.

 ```sh